freesouls/face-alignment-at-3000fps/README.md

 - the results of the model is acceptable for me, deeper and larger random forest(you can change parameters like tree_depth, trees_num_per_forest_ and so on) will lead to better results, but with lower speed.

-# Result & standard procedures of testing an image:
+# Results & standard procedures of testing an image:
 ###1. detect the face
 ![](./detect.png)
-###2. first use the mean shape for initial shape:
+###2. use the mean shape as the initial shape:
 ![](./initial.png)
-###3. predict the face landmarks by refine the initial shape
+###3. predict the landmarks
 ![](./final.png)